reaching for support shouldn’t feel complicated.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.

-• We know many people hope to use insurance for therapy.
-Kindman & Co. is not in-network with any insurance companies and does not bill through insurance.
+• We know that many people hope to use insurance for therapy, and we understand why.
+However, Kindman & Co. has made an intentional choice not to be in-network with insurance companies.

 • While we are out-of-network with insurance plans, many insurers offer partial reimbursement for our sessions.
 If you would like to take advantage of your available insurance benefits, we will provide you with a monthly superbill that can be submitted to your insurance company.